rafael-santiago/aegis/README.md

 ### Debugging detection

-In some bug hunting cases is useful to wait for debug before continuing the program execution.
+In some bug hunting cases is useful to wait for debugger before continuing the program execution.
 Specially concurrent stuff or even event oriented processing.
 In this case you can use ``aegis_has_debugger()`` function.

 This function returns 1 when a debugger has being attached otherwise 0.